CCI-MOC/zabbix-libvirt/README.md

 This repository contains a set of scripts to monitor Virtual Machines on hosts using the libvirt API.
 It is still a work in progress.

-Features:
+We developed this to monitor our openstack cluster.

+Features summary:

 1. Discover running domains/instances on the virtualization hosts.
 2. Discover all network interfaces and attached drives.
-3. Report CPU Usage, Memory Usage, Network I/O stats, and drives attached.
+3. Gather CPU Usage, Memory Usage, Network I/O stats, and drives attached.

-Notes:

-At the moment, the scripts are written to monitor a cluster (OpenStack in our case) of virtualization hosts.
-We collect and report data to a pseudo-host.
-For each domain, an application is created in zabbix that has its monitored parameters.

-It will be updated to monitor using zabbix agents.
+4. Create a host in zabbix corresponding to each VM/instance; and use PSK to send data to it.
+5. Metrics about deleted instances are kept for 90 days before deletion.

 ## Installation requirements